pinionai/pinionai-streamlit-agent/docs/GCPDeploy.md

 # Define the full image URI
 export IMAGE_URI="${REGION}-docker.pkg.dev/${PROJECT_ID}/${REPOSITORY}/${IMAGE_NAME}:latest"

+# As a deploy (single command to build and push)
+gcloud builds submit --tag ${IMAGE_URI}

+# --- OR ----
 # Build the Docker image from the project root
 docker build -t ${IMAGE_URI} .

 # Push the image to Artifact Registry
 docker push ${IMAGE_URI}

 ```

-### 7. Deploy to Google Cloud Run with Environment Variables
+### 6. Deploy to Google Cloud Run with Environment Variables

 Deploy your container image to Cloud Run and pass the environment variables from your `.env` file.
-You can specify each variable using the `--set-env-vars` flag, or use the `--env-vars-file` flag with a YAML file.
+You can specify each variable using the `--set-env-vars` flag, Or use the `--env-vars-file` flag with a YAML file.

 Use the `--service-account` flag to specify the identity your service will run as.